flatironinstitute/sciware/34_PyPackaging/main.md

 - A `module` is any file that has Python code.
   - We won't use this term.
 - A `package` is a bundle of Python code you can *import*.
-  - Can be one or more files (the user doesn't need to care)
+  - One or more files (the user doesn't need to care)
-  - Can be downloaded from a repository or installed locally
+  - Downloaded from a repository or installed locally

 In short:

-We'll use "project" to refer to something you're editing, and "package" to refer to something you want to import.
+- We'll use "project" to refer to something you're editing, and "package" to refer to something you want to import.

-Our goal for today is to show how easy and beneficial it is to make your *projects* into (locally) importable *packages*.
+- Our goal for today is to show how easy and beneficial it is to make your *projects* into (locally) importable *packages*.

 ### Why Packages?

-We've said packages are "stuff you can import."
+- We've said packages are "stuff you can import."

-So the point of packages is *code reuse*.
+- So the point of packages is *code reuse*.
 They are libraries of pre-written code.

-A big part of Python's success is its robust package ecosystem!
+- A big part of Python's success is its robust package ecosystem!

 <img src="https://imgs.xkcd.com/comics/python.png">

 That comic is from *2007*.
-There have been a lot of changes and complications to the Python import system in that time!
+There have been a lot of changes since!

 The system as a whole is still trying to solve 3 problems: